 -Multiple tracks allowed us to create sound bridges

--Allowed us to fade titles, clips and music in and out using the pen tool
+-Allowed us to fade titles, clips and music in and out using the pen

 -Allowed us to grade all our shots

--Able to edit using pictures and titles easily/could overlay them onto our footage
+-Able to edit using pictures and titles easily/could overlay them

 Live Type:

--Helped us create professional looking titles in the font we wanted (which we had to download as it wasn’t already on the system)
+(which we had to download as it wasn’t already on the system)

 Microphone/Adobe Audition: